 Building codes vary from town to town.
 You really do need to consult with your local fire marshal, locksmith company or building inspector to find out what codes are necessary in order to install access control on a given door.
 Ignoring or installing a system incorrectly will result in your being liable should anything occur.

-In general, everyone inside the building must have free egress by a single motion in order to leave the building in case of an emergency.
+In general, everyone inside the building must have free egress (see our article What is Free Egress?) by a single motion in order to leave the building in case of an emergency.
 That is, it only takes one action by a person to exit the door.
 For an Access Control door, this can either be through a manual action, such as pushing a panic bar or turning a lever to manually release the door, or an electronic action such as a “push to exit button” to release a magnetic lock.
-Every door must be exitable by every person without any key or special credential required.
+Every door must allow exist by every person without any key or special credential required.

-Can I Install My Own Door Access Control?
+If I Install My Own Door Access Control Can I Save Money?